urcuqui/WhiteHat/README.md

 + Lutz, M. (2013).
 Learning Python: Powerful Object-Oriented Programming. " O'Reilly Media, Inc.".
 + O'Connor, T. J. (2012).
 Violent Python: a cookbook for hackers, forensic analysts, penetration testers and security engineers.
 Newnes.

+Feel free to explore the subdirectories for more detailed guides and resources!

 ```